Do We Need Subsidiarity in Software?: Discussion

 \section{Discussion}

-We discuss the design implications of our findings, including how the principle of subsidiarity can inform what to build, the implications of greater trust in communities over corporations, limitations, and opportunities for future work.
+We discuss the design implications of our findings, including how the principle of subsidiarity can inform what to build, the technical and logistical challenges of implementing user-level control, the implications of greater trust in communities over corporations, limitations, and opportunities for future work.